kumahq/kuma/README.md

 Kuma is an open source product that wouldn't exist without the broader community adoption and contributions.

-Contributions are welcomed and can be submitted as PRs on this repository.
-Kuma also provides [community chat and monthly calls](https://kuma.io/community) to provide a place for the community to meet and talk.
+Contributions are welcome and can be submitted as PRs on this repository.
+Kuma has a [community chat and holds monthly calls](https://kuma.io/community) to provide a place for the community to meet and talk.

 ## Development